drj11/drj11.github.io/2019-08-23/gdpr-encrypt-login.md

 that the direct cost is minimal to zero, then that leaves little wiggle room.
 Data should be encrypted.
-You're login page should be encrypted.
+Your login page should be encrypted.

 ## Article 5